 If you wear a lighter foundation, even if your masks move around a little, it will still look even.
 Or at least much easier to blend out compared to a heavy foundation.

 5. Easy on the eyes

-This might not be a piece of trendy advice when it comes to wedding makeup tips: wearing a mask, acne-prone, oily and sensitive skin, as most makeup artists have suggested putting more on the eyes since it is the only part of the visible face.
+This might not be a piece of trendy advice for wedding makeup tips: wearing a mask, acne-prone, oily and sensitive skin, as most makeup artists have suggested putting more on the eyes since it is the only part of the visible face.

 I, on the other hand, think that since the eye is the only part that will be most likely recognizable about you and that you will be most likely communicate (since no one can see your lips move under your mask) with your eyes, to keep your eyes classic and minimalistic.

 If you already have your volume lashes “done,” you can add a classy waterproof eyeliner – you can also use a colored waterproof eyeliner if you’d like to add some sparkle or color.
 Still, I would say not to cover your lids!
 Let your guests see and communicate better through your eyes!
 I personally use Mac Brushstroke Eyeliner.

 Skipping contour and blush will let your skin breathe a little better under the mask especially as part of your wedding makeup.
 If you plan to take your mask off for photos and want that blush and contour, consider having your photos done FIRST before the “actual” wedding ceremony/reception so you won’t have to worry about re-blending your blush and contour.